 The discovery of the enzyme deficiency led to the development of several approaches to understand the biology of the lysosomes and to the development of enzyme replacement therapy to replace the missing gene product.
 The development of this treatment and the steps that have been taken toward gene transfer in Gaucher disease will be reviewed later in this summary.

-Note on nomenclature.
+.
 This summary follows the current guidelines for gene and protein nomenclature and for mutation description.
 Please see Gene and mutation nomenclature for those guidelines.
 The enzyme, acid beta-glucocerebrosidase (GBA) is often referred to as glucocerebrosidase in the literature.
 The description of mutations in the older literature refers to the processed protein after excision of the 39 amino acid leader peptide.
 The current guidelines for mutation nomenclature stipulate that numbering begins with the leader peptide.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.